BrunoHerault/Jenny/analyses.md

 Theta\_2 driving the slope of the relationship when Clay close to 0.

 Models written in Stan language.
 Inference using HMC.
-Total P follows a lognormal law because always positive and variabiliy increase with Clay.

 ``` r
 dataP<-data.frame("ptot"=log(data$Ptot), "clay"=data$Clay)